aphanotus/BI377.Morphometry/guidelines.for.final.projects.md

 #### Hypothesis

 At some point in your Introduction, you should make clear what hypothesis your study will test.
 Ideally, this is done early, such as the end of the first paragraph.
 Remember, a hypothesis is a general statement about the process you predict to explain a previously observed pattern.
-After stating your hypothesis, you should describe how it will be tested
+After stating your hypothesis, you should describe how it will be tested.

-> **Tips**
->
+> [!TIP]
 > * A common pitfall is that students present predictions as though they were a hypothesis.
-But a hypothesis is meant to be a general statement about the process or pathway being studied.
+But a hypothesis is meant to be a general statement about the biological process being studied.
 Your predictions are the results you expect from the experiment, if your hypothesis is actually true.
 > * When you state your hypothesis, try to avoid using "hypothesize" as a verb.
 It's not wrong, but it is inelegant.
 Some readers (including your instructor) find it grating!

 It is not necessary for your results to support your hypothesis.
 It is possible for you to produce an excellent project, in which you present a hypothesis whose predictions are not met by your results.
 Scientific articles get a lot of attention if they challenge or overturn conventional thinking in their field.
 So authors will often pose their hypothesis based on that conventionial thinking (and supported by the background they present in the Intro).
 If the results don't match the predictions, the Discussion can then speculate on how and why everyone's previous understanding was incomplete.
 In some cases people even pose a hypothesis that's so weak, a skeptical reader might call it a "strawman" -- one that's easily knocked down.
 It's okay to do this in our class if you need to!